If you’re here, you’re wondering if Garageband amps are good.

 For instance, the same presets that Logic Pro X has, Garageband also has.
 The main differences between the premium and the free DAW are that Logic Pro X just has more parameters and options.

-It makes playing the guitar so easy because it’s as simple as using this tiny audio interface and either plugging it in into my iPhone or my computer if I’m on the road or not at home.
+It makes playing the guitar so easy because it’s as simple as using this tiny audio interface and either plugging it in into my iPhone (I recommend one like this from Amazon) or my computer if I’m on the road or not at home.

 It has the added benefit of being incredibly convenient as well because you don’t have to carry around a huge amplifier and cabinet combination, which are extremely heavy and at risk of being stolen when traveling.